Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

-* See my text under Spica for more on the war experiences of this engineer.
+* See my text under Spica for more on this engineer's war experiences.

-The Norwegians who died - As mentioned further up on this page, there's a Paul August Henriksen commemorated at this memorial in Stavern, Norway in addition to the 2 mentioned in my crew list.
-He drowned in Garston on Aug.
+Stavern Memorial commemorations - As mentioned further up on this page, there's a Paul August Henriksen commemorated at this memorial in Stavern, Norway in addition to the 2 mentioned in my crew list.
+He had drowned in Garston on Aug.
 26-1940.
-This, in fact, is the date Convoy HG 41 arrived Liverpool from Gibraltar (as mentioned, Roy's destination was Garston on that occasion).
+This, in fact, is the date Convoy HG 41 arrived Liverpool from Gibraltar, but as mentioned, Roy's destination was Garston on that occasion, and it looks like she had arrived there on Aug.
+25.

 Back to Roy on the "Ships starting with R" page.